mozilla/webdev-bootcamp/README.rst

 The resulting docs can be located under the ``_build/html`` directory.

-You can also run ``make livehtml`` to launch a webserver on http://127.0.0.1:8000 that auto-rebuild the documentation when any files are changed.
+You can also run ``make livehtml`` to launch a web server on http://127.0.0.1:8000 to rebuild the documentation automatically when any files are changed.

 .. _pip: https://pip.pypa.io/
 .. _virtualenv: https://virtualenv.pypa.io/